 Now, you are ready to enroll.
 As an undergraduate student, you will enroll for your courses using MOSAIC.
 More information about course enrollment via MOSAIC can be found on the Getting Enrolled section of the Office of the Registrar's web page.

-Enrollment Appointments will be available in Mosaic for Level I students in the Faculty of Science at the beginning of June.
+Enrollment Appointments will be available in Mosaic for Level I students in the Faculty of Science at the end of June.
 An Enrollment Appointment is the time during which a student can log in on MOSAIC and enroll in their courses.

 Contact us at any time if you have any questions.